-On 06 October 2018 Philip Warford is speaking to families and carers at the 7th Annual Wolfram Syndrome Conference 2018 about Planning for the Future with Wills & Trusts and Decision Making which includes Mental Capacity Act & Court of Protection.
+On Saturday 1 October 2022 Philip Warford is speaking to families and carers at the Wolfram Syndrome Conference 2022 about Planning for the Future with Wills & Trusts and Decision Making.

 Topics will also include:

 - Usual Will format

 - Types of Trusts

 - Court of Protection